DBAPI User Guide

 • Ready to use: No programming required, does not depend on other software (standalone mode only requires Java runtime environment)

-• Lightweight deployment: Extremely low resource consumption, can run stably on a 2-core 4GB server
+• Lightweight deployment: Extremely low resource consumption, can run stably on a server with 2 core and 4 GB of memory

 • Multi-platform support: Supports standalone and cluster modes, supports Windows, Linux, macOS